 There are many complexities to deal with when trying to minimize your tax bill.
 But, with the right strategies, you can save money on taxes while making your life easier during tax season.

 So, what are some ways to lower taxable income?
 Here are some of the best tax strategies for small businesses.

 1. Keep an Eye on Adjusted Gross Income

-If you reimburse employees for travel, entertainment, tools, or other costs, consider doing so using a plan that meets IRS requirements.
+However, before you do so, you’ll want to make sure you use a reimbursement plan that meets the IRS requirements.
 This is called an accountable plan.
 With this plan, the business deducts the expenses but does not report the reimbursements as income to employees, potentially saving the company employment taxes and lowering taxable income overall.